 - Purpose of trip and length of stay in Canada for non-residents

 - A declaration must be provided for each person aboard, either by the pilot or the individual

 - Updates to the original ETA if changes are greaterthan 30 minutes or if any other previously provided information has changed

 All travellers aboard must declare any personal goods they are importing, including firearms and weapons, and report currency and monetary instruments of a value equal to or greater than CDN$10,000.
-For more information on this new requirement, please see Cross Border Currency Reporting.
 If duties and/or taxes are payable, the TRC officer will also obtain a VISA or MasterCard number and expiration date from the individual concerned, along with the mailing address of the card holder.

 Authorization holders can land at an AOE any time the site is open regardless of the hours of business of the local CBSA office.
 In addition, authorization holders may choose to use one of the designated "CANPASS only" airports.

 If the aircraft has to land at a place not designated for customs reporting due to weather conditions or other circumstances, the pilot should call either 1-888-CANPASS or the nearest CBSA office or Royal Canadian Mounted Police office.
 Depending on the circumstances, the flight may be cleared over the phone, the pilot may be requested to await the arrival of a border services officer at that site, or the pilot may be requested to fly to the nearest AOE at the first opportunity.

 CANPASS – Private Aircraft